-Set up the Motorola Gateway
+Set up the ARRIS Gateway

-Refer to your Quickstart Guide for instructions on how to connect your Motorola[®] gateway to your power source, PC or local area network, and your Internet access point, whether it is a dedicated DSL outlet or a DSL or cable modem.
-Different Motorola[®] Gateway models are supplied for any of these connections.
-Be sure to enable Dynamic Addressing on your PC.
-Perform the following:
+Refer to your Quickstart Guide for instructions on how to connect your ARRIS® gateway to your power source, PC or local area network, and your Internet access point, whether it is a Fiber connection or a Gigabit Ethernet connection.
+Different ARRIS® Gateway models are supplied for any of these connections.
+If Dynamic Addressing is not enabled on your PC, perform the following.